a-helen1/skills_studio_2_moviesApp/README.md

 ### Routing.

-......
-Insert a list of the routes supported by your app and state the associated view.
-If relevant, specify which of the routes require authentication, i.e. protected/private.
-For projects that expanded the Movies Fan app, only new routes should be listed .........

 + /person/:id - loads the person details page
++ /nowPlaying - loads a list of movies currently playing

 ## React feature set.

 .....
 Insert a bullet-point list of the React features used in your project, including one source code file references for each - see examples below ......

-+ useState and useEffect hooks - src/components/fileA.js
++ useState and useEffect hooks - src/contexts/nowPlayingContext.js
-+ useContext hook - src/components/fileb.js
++ custom hook src/hooks/useCredits.js
-+ Extended Link - src/components/fileA.js
-+ Programmatic navigation - src/pages/fileC.js
-+ etc
 + etc
 + etc